gunsupm/Kanbanboard/README.md

-# Kanban Board - Vue 3 + TypeScript
+# Kanban Board - Vue 3

 This is a simple Kanban board application built with Vue 3, TypeScript, and Vue Router.
 It allows you to manage tasks in different columns (To Do, In Progress, Done) with drag-and-drop functionality.